Configuration

 MIMIR_SERVER_API_KEY=your-generated-api-key

-# Supabase (Required)
+# Database (Required)

 # GitHub - Single Repository